 One thing that will truly help you as you continue to build trust in your brokerage is to understand exactly how they secure your truck.
 Although it’s never a “truck in hand” situation where capacity is guaranteed, when done correctly, a brokerage’s process is just as effective.

-1. Reach Out to a Preferred Carrying partner
+1. Reach Out to a Preferred Carrier partner

 As soon as you bring your shipment requirements, location, destination and delivery timing to your freight brokerage their work begins.
 This starts by bringing your unique specifications to their network of preferred carriers.